 He remembers vividly when Immanuel received their first computer, an Apple llc back in 1981.
 “I was one of the early students in Valparaiso trying to convince my teachers to accept essays and writing assignments printed out from a word processor instead of hand-written.
 At the time quite a few teachers simply wouldn’t accept computer printed assignments!
 What is common nowadays with my own kids was once a shock to teachers accustomed to the pre-computer world.”

-When Jensen is not instructing astronauts in space he was on three episodes of Junkyard Wars, a TV show on the TLC network where teams are given a technical challenge.
+Jensen was also on three episodes of Junkyard Wars, a TV show on the TLC network where teams are given a technical challenge.
 His team, the “Rocket Men” won two of the three episodes they competed in.